project-condor/mavigator/README.md

  - `vfd-uav` communication backend for message exchange with drones

 # Run
- 0. SBT is used as the build tool.
+SBT is used as the build tool.
+However, the standard 'sbt run' procedure does not work as there seems to be some problems with plugins used.
+Hence, the general workflow is as follows:

+ 1. start sbt in the base directory
+ 2. enter 'project vfd-main'
+ 3. enter 'run'
- 1. Switch to project `vfd-main` and then `run`. *Note: if this is the first time your run a play project throught sbt, be aware that you may need to wait a while as your computer downloads half the internet*
+    *Note: if this is the first time your run a play project throught sbt, be aware that you may need to wait a while as your computer downloads half the internet*

-        project vfd-main
-        run

-    Calling `vfd-main/run` directly will not work.

- 2. Navigate to localhost:9000 in a modern browser (tested on Firefox and Chrome) to see the interface.
-The feed defaults to mock data.
+ 4. open localhost:9000 in a modern browser to see the application in action
+ 5. make some changes
+ 6. go to step 4 (the application is automatically recompiled)

+Currently, standalone deployment and packaging of the application is not is broken.

 # Developer Overview
 The general idea of this project is to create a web interface for displaying live data from a drone.